HaykChilingaryan/CS35L-Team-Project/README.md

 ```

 > [!IMPORTANT]
-> If there is any issue with running the backend and frontend applications please Email to `haykchilingaryan2002@gmail.com`.
+> If there are any issues with running the backend and frontend applications, please Email `haykchilingaryan2002@gmail.com`.

 Once both frontend and backend are up, the application will be hosted on localhost:8000